-Due to a recent partnership between KAFRED and the Thomas More University College from Belgium, annually students are given a chance to fulfill their internship in Uganda.
+Due to a recent partnership between KAFRED and the Thomas More University College and Howest College University from Belgium, annually students are given a chance to fulfill their internship in Uganda.
 For the students it is a very nice opportunity to share their knowledge and skills with KAFRED as well as to learn more about community based eco-tourism.

 The Kasiisi Project based in Cambridge, Massachusetts, US (near Boston), builds schools, funds school scholarships, and works with schools and communities in Kabarole District, western Uganda.

-The North Carolina Zoo’s UNITE program in the US supports conservation in western Uganda and other places worldwide.
+The North Carolina Zoo’s UNITE for the Environment (UNITE) program in the US supports conservation among communities around national parks in Uganda.

 Uganda Community Tourism Association (UCOTA), Kampala, Uganda, promotes tourism throughout the country.
 KAFRED is a long-time member of UCOTA, as is the Bigodi Women’s Group.